cordialgerm/foe_foundry/README.md

 ## Bug List

+- [ ] multiattack with just a single attack shouldn't render
+- [ ] negative stat modifiers render with a ?
+- [ ] feature blocks sometimes have duplicate . at the end
 - [x] role modifiers don't appear to modify HP
 - [x] attack action range should be based on creature's attack type
 - [x] Cold Damage power doesn't appear to add its damage to the attack
-- [ ] negative stat modifiers render with a ?
-- [ ] feature blocks sometimes have duplicate . at the end